 The mother of all mischief in that pre-permissive/indoor plumbing age was tipping over outhouses on Halloween.
 They say the day has pagan origins, and I can't think of anything more pagan than upsetting thy neighbor's outhouse.
-I don't know why it was such an attractive sport.
-Perhaps it was because no other prank delivered the testosterone rush so crucial to male adolescent development.

 There were four of us: Stick, Face, Neg and me.
 Neg was short for negative, an allusion to his IQ.
 The other two nicknames were of prurient derivation and best left unexplained.

-Gobbler farmed 240 acres five miles south of the village of Stronghurst, on a slight rise in the prairie that the community had christened Gobbler's Knob.
+Gobbler farmed 240 acres 5 miles south of the village of Stronghurst, on a slight rise in the prairie that the community had christened Gobbler's Knob.
 The old wooden privy, the object of our felonious assault, stood shielded from view behind a somewhat larger coal shed located in the back yard.
 Both structures stood just beyond the garden and about 50 yards from the back door of the two-story, white clapboard farmhouse.
 Twenty feet beyond the outhouse was the barnyard fence, which surrounded the huge red gambrel-roofed barn and a dilapidated hen house.

 The full harvest moon was critical to the success of the mission, given all the obstacles to see and avoid on the Hollis farm, but there was a downside that we had failed to contemplate.
 It was so bright that it kept Gobbler's macho attack rooster awake and crowing at the moon.
 The rooster, with his 100-hen harem, had the run of the barnyard.

 Our initial strategy called for an approach to the outhouse from the barnyard side _ out of shotgun range _ but that cocky rooster considered any stranger inside the barnyard fence a major threat to his masculinity.
 He would not let us pass.
-(He had such a prodigious libido that Gobbler's wife, Glennis, short and beamy, always had plenty of what she called "egg money" tucked in her cleavage.
-She had room for a lot of egg money.)

 The rooster's presence forced us to retrace our semicircular route over a couple of barbed wire fences and across a pasture littered with random cow patties.
 Our only alternative was a far riskier frontal assault, which entailed walking down the road, diving into the weed-filled ditch every time a car came along, and sneaking through Gobbler's front and side yard.

 It was Indian summer.
 The windows were open and we could hear Gobbler's deep, resonant snoring as we sneaked by the side of the house.
 Gobbler was not a little guy; he had height and awesome girth.
-If his shoelaces ever got tied, which was rarely, it was because Glennis tied them.
+If his shoelaces ever got tied, which was rarely, it was because his wife, Glennis, tied them.
 He bore an uncanny resemblance to his namesake, both in form and movement.
 It was his size and terrible temper that had kept his outhouse upright on Halloweens past.